halkyonio/tce/README.md

 ```

 ### Install the K8s dashboard (optional)

+Deprecated: TheKubernetes dashboard is installed by default when we execute the [bash script](./scripts/install.sh)

 Setup the Issuer & Certificate resources used by the certificate Manager to generate a selfsigned certificate and dnsNames `k8s-ui.$IP.nip.io` using Letscencrypt.
 The secret name `k8s-ui-secret` referenced by the Certificate resource will be filled by the Certificate Manager and next used by the Ingress TLS endpoint